 Ruland Uni joints

-Ruland Uni joints like all universal joint manufacturers all revolve around the same design, so all u joints are the same, some of the internal components are different, the hubs can be made stronger but that also increases the price.
+Uni joints like all universal joint manufacturers all revolve around the same design, Ruland is no different so all u joints are the same, some of the internal components are different, the hubs can be made stronger but that also increases the price.
 The universal joint is all the same whether a friction bearing block and pin or a needle bearing type.

 Ruland uni joints design while similar to all other Uni joints is broken into two different offerings, these couplings or universal joint regardless of type still are a 3 part design so contains bearing cross and two hubs or yokes.

-The two include the Friction bearing and Needle bearing (the needle bearing model is the coupling that is the same as the Spicer Uni joint), they have two variations of the needle bearing coupling as well, the standard version or the premium which basically is a updated pre-greased bearing for longer life.
+The two ranges (the needle bearing model is the same technology as that of the Hardy Spicer Uni joint), they have two variations of the needle bearing coupling as well, the standard version or the premium which basically is a updated pre-greased bearing for longer life.

 This comes at a increase in price and while this will increase the useful life of the bearing cross it too will need to be replaced as either the lubrication runs out or the bearings themselves just wear out and need replacement due to equipment failure or bearing failure